Stochastic conformal flows in even dimensions: Construction of the symmetrizing measures

-Let us first note a few more properties of the normalized co-polyharmonic operators $p_g$; see Section 2 of \cite{DHKS} for proofs.
+Let us note a few more properties of the normalized co-polyharmonic operators $p_g$; see Section 2 of \cite{DHKS} for proofs.
 When viewed as an operator from $\mathring{H}^{n+s}_g$ to $\mathring{H}^s_g$ for some $s \in \R$, $p_g$ is bounded with bounded inverse.
 When $s=0$, the inverse has a symmetric integral kernel $k_g$ called the co-polyharmonic Green kernel.
-Similar to the usual Green kernel, it has logarithmic growth near the diagonal: uniformly over $x, y \in M$, where $C$ depends only on $M$ and $g$.
+It has logarithmic growth near the diagonal: uniformly over $x, y \in M$, where $C$ depends only on $M$ and $g$.
 We will choose $k_g$ as the covariance kernel for a random field on $M$.

-\begin{definition}[\cite{DHKS}, Section 3] Let $s > 0$.
+\begin{definition}[\cite{DHKS}, Section 3] Let $s > 0$ and let $(M, g)$ satisfy (A1).
 A \emph{co-polyharmonic Gaussian field (CGF)} on $(M, g)$ is a centered Gaussian distribution $\psi$ in $\mathring{H}^{-s}_g$ with covariance for all $u, v \in \mathring{H}^s_g$.
 Such a field exists and is unique in distribution.
-Moreover, the choice of $s$ does not matter, since any two such fields with different choices of $s$ have the same distribution on their common domain.
+Moreover, the choice of $s$ does not matter, since any two such fields with different choices of $s$ have the same distribution.
 Denote the law of a CGF on $(M, g)$ by $\mu_g$. \end{definition}

 Tensoring $\mu_g$ with Lebesgue measure on $\R$ then taking the pushforward under the map $(\phi, c) \mapsto \phi + c$ yields a $\sigma$-finite measure $\tilde{\mu}_g$, the ``law" of an ungrounded CGF on $(M, g)$.
 An advantage of $\tilde{\mu}_g$ is that it is conformally invariant, i.e. it does not depend on the choice of metric within a conformal class (\cite{DHKS}, Proposition 3.16).